 I grind bread through the meat grinder for easy cleaning.
 It’s useful and prevents your inner components from getting wet every day.

 Manual meat grinders are easy to clean thoroughly.
-I mean, you can at least wash them every once in a week with soap and water.
+You can at least wash them once a week with soap and water.

-But the electric meat grinder demands systematic cleaning stages.
-Please follow your manufacturers’ recommendations in the user manual or watch the video below.
+However, the electric meat grinder requires systematic cleaning stages.
+Please follow the manufacturer’s recommendations in the user manual or watch the video below.

 What to Consider Before Buying a Meat Grinder